Remove airborne smoke, chemicals, odors and particles with our exclusive activated carbon +HEPA air purifiers for wildfire smoke.

 Even a marginal increase in this type of pollution has been linked to numerous health problems from headaches to respiratory issues and even heart attacks.
 Although healthy people can be affected when the smoke concentration is high, people who are at the greatest risk of experiencing health issues due to wildfire smoke include young children, pregnant women, older adults, and those with conditions such as asthma or heart disease.

-n order to filter the virus COVID-19 Coronavirus, the Air Purifier must be able to filter a smaller particle size.
-Most Traditional HEPA filters can only filter particles down to...
+in order to filter many airborne viruses and bacteria like COVID-19 Coronavirus, the Air Purifier must be able to filter a smaller particle size.
+Most Traditional HEPA filters can only...

 Cannabis has a unique and rather pungent smell.
 Some people describe it as skunky, others absolutely love it.
 But no matter what you think about it, it’s too potent a...